 The M3 was also vastly superior to the Fiat M13/40 and M14/41 tanks employed by the Italian troops, whose 47mm gun was effective only at point blank range, while only the few Semoventi da 75/18 self-propelled guns were able to destroy it using HEAT rounds.
 Grants and Lees served with the British in North Africa until the end of the campaign.

 Following Operation Torch (the invasion of French North Africa), the U.S. also fought in North Africa using the M3 Lee.
-The U.S. 1st Armored Division had given up their new M4 Shermans to the British prior to the Second Battle of El Alamein.
+The U.S. 1st Armoured Division had given up their new M4 Shermans to the British prior to the Second Battle of El Alamein.
 Subsequently, a regiment of the division was still using the M3 Lee when they arrived to fight in North Africa.

 The M3 was generally appreciated during the North African campaign for its mechanical reliability, good armoured protection and heavy firepower.